samuelIkoli/airbnb-clone-project/README.md

 - Monitoring & Incident Response: Log errors, monitor suspicious activity, and maintain audit trails to quickly detect and respond to threats.

+## CI/CD Pipeline
+CI/CD pipelines, which stand for Continuous Integration and Continuous Deployment, are automated workflows used to streamline the process of building, testing, and deploying code.
+Continuous Integration ensures that every code change is automatically tested and integrated into the main project without breaking existing functionality.
+Continuous Deployment goes a step further by automatically pushing these verified changes to staging or production environments.

+CI/CD is important because it helps the team release new features and updates quickly and reliably.
+It improves code quality by catching errors early through automated testing and reduces the risk of bugs reaching users.
+CI/CD also enhances team collaboration by allowing multiple developers to contribute without conflicts and eliminates manual deployment errors through automation.
+Overall, it ensures faster, safer, and more consistent delivery of product updates.